bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Video: Meet CSS Zen Garden</h4>

-Now that we know exactly how CSS came about, let\'s talk about how people are using it today.
+Now that we know exactly how CSS came about, let&#39;s talk about how people are using it today.

-CSS has empowered people to separate the content, the text, image, videos, all of the stuff that you\'ve created from the way it\'s presented: the fonts, the colors, the spacing, the backgrounds, so that you can make as many design decisions in your style sheets and keep them separate from all of your content.
+CSS has empowered people to separate the content, the text, image, videos, all of the stuff that you&#39;ve created from the way it&#39;s presented: the fonts, the colors, the spacing, the backgrounds, so that you can make as many design decisions in your style sheets and keep them separate from all of your content.

-There\'s a particular online community, called CSS ZEN GARDEN, that really likes to play up this advantage.
+There&#39;s a particular online community, called CSS ZEN GARDEN, that really likes to play up this advantage.

-What they do is, they take a single HTML page and they\'ll create many different CSS interpretations how to present it.
+What they do is, they take a single HTML page and they&#39;ll create many different CSS interpretations how to present it.

-Let\'s take a look.
+Let&#39;s take a look.

 <h4>Live coding video: CSS Zen Garden Demo</h4>